DominikVogel/blame-attribution-compendium/README.md

 # Reproduce Analyses
 To reproduce the analyzes, click the Binder button.
 It will start an interactive RStudio session, where you can run the code in ``code/Analysis.R``.

+# More Information
+Can be found in the OSF Repository: https://osf.io/4ad5m/